-Gooey and Sweet Chocolate Chip Cookie Dough layered with dark chocolate and sprinkles of sea salt, this is the best no bake cookie dough recipe out there.
-It is also Vegan, Keto and Paleo friendly.
+Gooey and Sweet Chocolate Chip Cookie Dough layered with dark chocolate and sprinkles of sea salt. this is the best no bake cookie dough recipe out there.
+It is also Vegan, Keto, and Paleo-friendly, and easy to make.

 Keto and Paleo Friendly Cookie Dough